Kdecherf/blog.kdecherf.com/content/blog/2015-04-10-show-certificate-chain-of-local-x509-file/post.markdown

 _Enjoy!_

 [^1]: I've retrieved their certificate by using `openssl s_client` but by default it shows only the first certificate.
 Use the option `-showcerts` to see the complete chain
+[^disqus]: Given that I have deleted comments from my blog, the link is now a direct link to the original Disqus thread